David Floyd – Managing Director

 Mark joined Social Spider in 2006.
 Mark supports, researches and writes about mental health, social innovation and social media.
 He specialises in projects that bring new perspectives and approaches to mental health and the intersection between social innovation and mental health.
 Mark’s experience of mental health difficulties puts him at the forefront of a wave of innovators in mental health who utilise the insight provided by their lived experience.

-Mark is a well recognised tweeter on mental health and social action, one of Community Care’s top sixty social care tweeters and recently joined the @wenurses team of health tweeters, leading regular mental health themed twitter chats with engaged audiences of health care professionals and patients.
-In 2013, Mark developed a thought piece for The Office for Disability Issues on social media and Disabled People’s User-Led Organisations.
-In 2014 he spoke at NHS Innovation in Health Care Expo on the subject of social media and public professionals.
+Mark is a well recognised tweeter and writer on mental health and social action, one of Community Care’s top sixty social care tweeters and is part of the @wenurses team of health tweeters, leading regular mental health themed twitter chats with engaged audiences of health care professionals and patients.
+His writing on mental health and related topics has appeared in The Guardian, Prospect, the i-paper, New Statesman, Mental Health Today and Shortlist.

 Email: mark at socialspider dot com / Twitter: @markoneinfour